zeek/zeek/frameworks/configuration.rst

 Introduction
 ------------

-The configuration framework provides an alternative to using Bro script constants to store various Bro settings.
+The configuration framework provides an alternative to using Zeek script constants to store various Zeek settings.

 In general, traditional constants can be used when a value is not expected to change at runtime, but they cannot be used for values that need to be modified occasionally.
-While a "redef" allows a re-definition of an already defined constant in Bro, these redefinitions can only be performed when Bro first starts.
+While a "redef" allows a re-definition of an already defined constant in Zeek, these redefinitions can only be performed when Zeek first starts.
 Afterwards, constants can no longer be modified.

-However, it is clearly desirable to be able to change at runtime many of the configuration options that Bro offers.
-Having to restart Bro can be time-consuming and causes Bro to lose all connection state and knowledge that it accumulated.
-Bro's configuration framework solves this problem by allowing changing configuration options at runtime.
+However, it is clearly desirable to be able to change at runtime many of the configuration options that Zeek offers.
+Having to restart Zeek can be time-consuming and causes Zeek to lose all connection state and knowledge that it accumulated.
+Zeek's configuration framework solves this problem by allowing changing configuration options at runtime.

 Declaring options